Working Papers, Policy Briefs & Reports

 Understanding Special Education Services at Scale Using IEP Data

-Authors: Christopher Cleveland, Jessica Markham Project Summary Individualized Education Plans (IEPs) contain detailed information about students’ experiences receiving special education services in schools.
+Authors: Christopher Cleveland, Lindsey Kaler, Jessica Markham Project Summary Individualized Education Plans (IEPs) contain detailed information about students’ experiences receiving special education services in schools.
 Because IEPs have traditionally been recorded on paper, most states have limited insight into the multitude of data available in IEPs, which has restricted our collective understanding of how special education services are administered broadly.
-Indiana is one state that requires schools to...
+Indiana is one state that...

 Forecasting the Supply and Demand of Diverse Educators